This consent management module is designed to support the EU General Data Protection Regulation (GDPR)

 consentManagement object in the

 setConfig() call.
-Adapters that support this feature will be able to retrieve the consent information and incorporate it in their requests.
+Adapters that support this feature will then be able to retrieve the consent information and incorporate it in their requests.

-||Length of time (in milliseconds) to allow the CMP to perform its tasks before aborting the process.
+||Length of time (in milliseconds) to allow the CMP to obtain the GDPR consent string.
 Default is

-||A setting to determine what will happen when obtaining consent information from the CMP fails; either allow the auction to proceed (true) or cancel the auction (false).
-Default is
+||Determines what will happen if obtaining consent information from the CMP fails; either allow the auction to proceed (

 To find the GDPR consent information to pass along to your system, adapters should look for the

 bidderRequest.gdprConsent field in their

-Below is a sample of how the data is structured in the
+Here is a sample of how the data is structured in the

 undefined value; normally this happens when there was an error during the CMP interaction and the publisher had the config option